rursache/ToDoList/README.md

 ## To do

-- [ ] Search bar in home and tasks view
-- [ ] Reminders viewer/editor (delete/edit current notifications)
+- [ ] Add images as comments attachaments
 - [ ] Tutorial/Onboarding
 - [ ] Multi-Language support
 - [ ] Lockdown with FaceID/TouchID or passcode